By Last Updated: June 3rd, 2026

 7. At the warning screen, tap Remove Contact again.

-That Legacy Contact will now be removed and their access key will no longer function.
+That Legacy Contact will be removed, and their access key will no longer function.

 To remove a legacy contact using your Mac: